ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     Code written to be cryptographically agile can use the new functions, provided it guards against providing a non-zero-length context with an algorithm that does not support them.

-    The `PSA_ALG_SIGN_HAS_CONTEXT()` macro can be used to determine if the implementation of an algorithm supports the use of non-zero-length contexts.
+    The `PSA_ALG_SIGN_SUPPORTS_CONTEXT()` macro can be used to determine if the implementation of an algorithm supports the use of non-zero-length contexts.

 See :secref:`single-part-signature`.